Murdaya Poo: Net worth

 Murdaya Poo had a net worth of US$1.2 billion as of March 2023, according to Forbes.
 He was ranked as the 37th richest person in Indonesia and the 2324th richest person in the world by Forbes.
 His wealth came from his diversified businesses in engineering, IT, palm oil, plywood and property development.
 He also owned nearly half of Metropolitan Kentjana, a listed property developer that operates several malls and residential complexes in Jakarta, including Pondok Indah Mall, one of the biggest and most visited shopping malls in Indonesia.

 Political career

-Poo joined the PDIP in 1998 and became its treasurer and branch leader.
+Murdaya joined the PDIP in 1998 and became its treasurer and branch leader.
 He was elected as a member of the People's Representative Council for the 2004–2009 term, representing Jakarta.

 Personal life and death

-Poo was married to Siti Hartati Murdaya, who is also a billionaire and a former politician.
+Murdaya Poo was married to Siti Hartati Murdaya, who is also a billionaire and a former politician.
 They have four children: Prajna, Metta, Upekkha, and Karuna.
 Murdaya Poo was a vegetarian and enjoyed playing golf.
 He died of cancer in Singapore, on 7 April 2025, at the age of 84.